Pittawat2542/null-shot-prompting/README.md

 This repository contains the code for the paper "Null-Shot Prompting: Rethinking Prompting Large Language Models With Hallucination" accepted at [EMNLP 2024 (Main, long)](https://2024.emnlp.org/program/accepted_main_conference/).

+For data and analysis code, please refer to the [data repository](https://github.com/Pittawat2542/null-shot-results).

 ## Authors
 Pittawat Taveekitworachai, Febri Abdullah, and Ruck Thawonmas